microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 - [ ] System support and finetuning for LLaMA
 - [ ] Generalizing DeepSpeed-RLHF abstraction and system support for a wide range of RL algorithms/paradigms
 - [ ] Complete support and scoring for multi-round conversation system
-- [ ] Training some of the largest ChatGPT models on the market, e.g., 530B.
 - [ ] Further in-depth compression+kernel+fusion optimizations for accelerating autoregressive generation phase